 - Timex Men’s Metropolitan 40mm Watch

 1. Orient Men’s ‘Ray II’ Automatic Watch

-If you're looking for an automatic diving watch that doesn't cling to the identity of Rolex's popular standard, Orient's Ray II may be the right choice for you.
+If you're looking for an automatic diving watch that doesn't cling to the identity of Rolex's popular standard, then Orient's Ray II may be the right choice for you.
 It's long been recommended as one of the best starting watches for new collectors due to its affordable price and its reliability, but that makes it an equally sensible option if you're just looking for a single watch that will last you for years.
-The midnight blue face is a bold choice further accentuated by the distinct and prominent time markers, and both date and day windows fit comfortably on its surface.
-The unidirectional and scalloped bezel rocks a luminescent pip to improve readability underwater, and that's further complemented by the high quality lume on the hands and dials.
-A stop seconds feature lets you achieve accuracy more easily, and the sturdy bezel comes with a cycle of 120 clear and distinguishable clicks.
+The midnight blue face is a bold choice further accentuated by the distinct and prominent time markers, and both its date and day windows fit comfortably on its surface.
+The unidirectional and scalloped bezel rocks a luminescent pip to improve readability underwater, and that's further complemented by the high-quality lume on the hands and dials.
+A stop-seconds feature lets you achieve accuracy more easily, and the sturdy bezel comes with a cycle of 120 clear and distinguishable clicks.